EricMFink/PR/_drafts/PR-Questions-Answers.md

 ### Question 9c.

 A is correct.
-Under Rule 1.8(e), "[a] lawyer shall not provide financial assistance to a client in connection with pending or contemplated litigation, except that . . . a lawyer may advance court costs and expenses of litigation, the repayment of which may be contingent .VST .pagebreak epub:type="pagebreak" on the outcome of the matter."
+Under Rule 1.8(e), "[a] lawyer shall not provide financial assistance to a client in connection with pending or contemplated litigation, except that . . . a lawyer may advance court costs and expenses of litigation, the repayment of which may be contingent on the outcome of the matter."
 Joseph had told Cyrus that he wanted to appeal, so Cyrus was authorized to act without further consent from Joseph.
 Accordingly, the other answers are not correct.

 ### Question 9d.